 Before You Click “Send”

 It is always a good idea to reread anything you type before clicking the “send” button.
 If you have time, step away for a few minutes and come back to it with fresh eyes.
-If not, at least check your spelling, grammar, and tone of the message.
+For those times when you need to post quickly, at least check your spelling, grammar, and tone of the message.
 If it is late at night, and you are extremely tired, it’s probably best to wait until the next morning.
 You can save most messages and posts in draft mode.

-If someone appears to be new to the Internet, offer your assistance.
-Share information on proper etiquette, send them a link to a list of acronyms and emoticons, and offer to answer any questions until they get the hang of it.
-If you see that someone has posted something inappropriate, let him or her know privately.
+If someone appears to be new to the internet, offer your assistance.
+Share information on proper etiquette, send them a link to a list of the most common acronyms and emoticons, and offer to answer any questions until they get the hang of it.
+After you see that someone has posted something inappropriate, let him or her know privately.
 Never do anything to publicly embarrass anyone you know online.